 Air Conditioner Coil is Frozen

-- Evaporator coil is dirty – If the air conditioner filter is not changed regularly, eventually the evaporator coil will become dirty.
-When a dirty coil restricts air flow, the coil can freeze.
+- The evaporator coil is dirty – If the air conditioner filter is not changed regularly, eventually the evaporator coil will become dirty.
+When a dirty coil restricts airflow, the coil can freeze.
 If the coil becomes dirty you will need an air conditioning company to clean it.
 Call 1st Class Heat and Air.

-- System is low on refrigerant – If the air conditioner is running for extended periods it could be low on refrigerant.
+- The system is low on refrigerant – If the air conditioner is running for extended periods it could be low on refrigerant.
 This can cause the coil to freeze.
 Turn the air conditioner off and the fan to “on”.
-After a few hours the coil will thaw.
+After a few hours, the coil will thaw.
 Turn the unit back on.
 It could cool the house at first, but if it refreezes you should call 1st Class for service.

 Air Conditioner Will Not Turn On

 - Check the breaker – Go to the electrical panel and see if the breaker has tripped.
 If it has tripped, flip it back on.
 All could be well.
 If it trips again, call 1st Class for service.

 - Check the thermostat – If it is a digital thermostat be sure the display screen is working.
 If the screen is not working try changing the batteries.
 If the display is working, be sure it is set properly.
 Make sure the system is set to “cool” and make sure the fan is set to “on”.
 Lower the temperature setting below room temperature.

 - Check the power switch – Many air conditioners have a power switch which can resemble a light switch, located near the furnace and evaporator coil.
 Make sure this has not been accidentally shut off.

 - Check the safety switch – Many air conditioners have a float safety switch which shuts it off when the condensation does not drain properly.
 Look at the condensate drain line or the drain pan and see if there is a safety switch shutting off the system.

 Outside Condenser Will Not Turn On